 I regularly use Heathrow now for business trips to Ireland, and while I’m waiting for the plane to Cork I probably sit in much the same place sipping my moccachino from the Eat concession as I did when I trained my binoculars on the runway.
 I watch the planes, but I don’t write down any numbers, from inside what is now known as the Queen’s Terminal.

-This is the piece I wrote shortly after his death two years ago.
+This is the piece I wrote shortly after his death five years ago.
 It was longlisted for the Fish Short Memoir Prize.

 Ashes to Ashes

 Dead things come in threes.
 Monday, it had been David Bowie; Thursday Alan Rickman, then on the Friday morning…

 Like I did every day, soon after 8am I put the dog on his lead and opened the front door; there at the top of the steps to the front gate was a dead cat.
 I knew it was dead the moment I saw it.
 I nudged the dog back in the house, found a suitable box and placed the cat in it, and then put the box in the safety of the garage while we sorted out what to do next.

 I’d had David Bowie in my head all that week.
 I was pole-axed by his death, and the whole day passed in a cotton-wool smudge of Bowie records, memories and introspection.
 The poor cat put me right back there, and made me think of the Bowie theme song to Cat People.
 The film may not have been an Oscar contender, but the song was good, written with disco legend Giorgio Moroder.
 Cat People.
 A movie full of cats and dead people.
 People and dead cats.